codingMustache/codingMustache/README.md

 ## Joke of the Day

-What is the best way to carve?
-Whittle by whittle.
+"What time is it?"
+I don't know... it keeps changing.

 ## Daily Trivia

-The internet domain .fm is the country-code top-level domain for which Pacific Ocean island nation?
+What is the code name for the mobile operating system Android 7.0?
- 1. Tuvalu
+ 1. Nougat
- 2. Micronesia
+ 2. Marshmallow
- 3. Marshall Islands
+ 3. Jelly Bean
- 4. Fiji
+ 4. Ice Cream Sandwich

 <details>
   <summary>Answer</summary>
-  Micronesia
+  Nougat
 </details>